LyoAI/GRASP/README.md

 ## 🔍Overview
+Recent studies have demonstrated that many layers are functionally redundant in large language models (LLMs), enabling model compression by removing these layers to reduce inference cost.
+While such approaches can improve efficiency, indiscriminate layer pruning often results in significant performance degradation.
 In this paper, we propose **GRASP**, a novel compression framework that mitigates this issue by preserving sensitivity-aware singular values.
 Unlike direct layer pruning, GRASP leverages gradient-based attribution on a small calibration dataset to adaptively identify and retain critical singular components.
 By replacing redundant layers with only a minimal set of parameters, GRASP achieves efficient compression while maintaining strong performance with minimal overhead.

 ![GRASP](./assets/main.png)